apache/shardingsphere/docs/document/content/user-manual/shardingsphere-jdbc/configuration/yaml/_index.en.md

 ### schemaName Configuration

-It is optional and can be configured or not.
-If it is not configured, logic_db is used as the schemaName by default.
+This parameter is optional.
+If it is not configured, logic_db is used as the schemaName by default. schemaName can be understood as the schema in the database.
+It is also a collective term for single data source or multiple data sources
-At the same time, it can be online with Proxy at the same time through this parameter.
+Through this parameter and the management module, JDBC and PROXY can be online at the same time, and the configuration can be shared.

 ##### Configuration Example